Jwink3101/PyFiSync/README.md

 There is also a potential issue with the test suite.
 In order to ensure that the files are noted as changed (since they are all modified so quickly), the times are often adjusted via some random amounts.
 There is a *small* chance some tests could fail due to a small number not changing.
 Running the tests again should pass.

-## Other Backends

-Right now, the only backend that is supported is SSH + rsync.
-This was coded to be somewhat modular that another backend could be easily supported.

-A backend needs to be able to:

-* List files and attributes
-* Processes moves, backups, deletions
-* Upload and download files (but **needs** to maintain the `mtime`)
-    * Potentially, this may be done by adding a separate metadata file but this has not yet been considered.

-This means that something like S3 or B2 could be incorporated (though B2 does not support moves).

-See the `remote_interfaces.py` and the base class `remote_interface_base` for details.

 ## Other Questions